 I can't be the only one who thinks our society is a mess.

 I could never understand why everybody simply accepted that we get a job to pay for a house that we live in while we're not working, and a car that we use to drive to work so that we can pay for them both in the first place.

 Then we just go back and forth until we die.
-If we're lucky, we get to retire and become arthritic in a house that we may or may not own.
+If we're lucky, we get to retire and become arthritic in a house that we probably don't even own.

 It always felt stupid to me.
 There has to be more to life than that.